How to Pick A Skylight

 - Differing levels of energy efficiency and ventilation

-Select first image on the left to view How to Order flow
+Select the first image on the left to view How to Order flow

 Style and Functionality.
-In the broadest sense, your skylight can be fixed, operable, or tubular, but within these classifications you have more options yet.
+In the broadest sense, your skylight can be fixed, operable, or tubular, but within these classifications, you have additional options.

-- Fixed: A fixed skylight is one that doesn't move or open.
+- Fixed: A fixed skylight doesn't move or open.
 Its sole purpose is to allow light into a room.
-Fixed
+Fixed skylights

 - Round: This circular skylight bubbles out above the surface of the roof in a half-sphere shape.